hogsy/chronon/readme.md

 ### Extras

-These are extra features, the original game didn't necessarily feature, that this engine introduces.
+These are additional enhancements introduced here that the original game didn't necessarily feature.

 - Can target x86, x64 and ARM64 architectures
-- Support for both Windows and Linux
+- Support for both Microsoft Windows and Linux
-- Overbrights via `r_overbrights` (just be wary Anachronox's art was not designed for it)
+- Overbrights via `r_overbrights` (just be wary Anachronox's art was not designed for it!)
 - Higher-resolution texture replacements can be loaded in
     - Replacement textures need to be placed under a `hd` directory located under `anoxdata`
     - Can be enabled/disabled via `hd_override` cvar